Norman Zamcheck: Musical style

 During the Stormin' Norman and Suzy years, critics focused on Zamcheck's ragtime, vaudeville, and old-timey style.
 The New York Times critic Robert Palmer deemed Zamcheck "a turpentine camp blues pianist, a turn-of-the-century-jazz and ragtime ivory tickler", while Rolling Stone critic Robert Christgau considered Zamcheck's songs to be "piquant 20's camp".
-Critics generally referred to SN&S's eclecticism, and disagreed as to whether the duo was a nostalgic comedy act -"A down-and dirty dance-hall duo that might've entertained cowpokes in the wild west" (Washington Post); or a serious musical project; "exceptionally original…. modern without sounding strident…."
+Critics generally referred to SN&S's eclecticism, and disagreed as to whether the duo was a nostalgic comedy act -"A down-and dirty dance-hall duo that might've entertained cowpokes in the wild west" (Washington Post); or a serious musical project; "exceptionally original... modern without sounding strident..."
 (New York Times).
-SN&S were generally seen as a divergence from rock trends of the late 70's, as described in a 1976 profile in The New York Times; "In New Jersey's recent rock revival, Bruce Springsteen is being touted as the biggest sensation since Sinatra; his cronies, Southside Johnny and the Asbury Dukes, have a large club following and Jersey‐born Patti Smith is being pushed as a national star.
+SN&S were generally seen as a divergence from rock trends of the late 1970s, as described in a 1976 profile in The New York Times; "In New Jersey's recent rock revival, Bruce Springsteen is being touted as the biggest sensation since Sinatra; his cronies, Southside Johnny and the Asbury Dukes, have a large club following and Jersey‐born Patti Smith is being pushed as a national star.
 But here at Upsala College, a small, sleepy school where intimacy seems pleasant, not oppressive, many students seemed to prefer the folksy, slightly nostalgic approach of Stormin' Norman and Suzy (and their hack‐up band) to the piercing sound of hard rock".

 Other critics focused on Suzy's star power, "Stormin' Norman and Suzy have returned to [Tramps], the room where they have acquired a following.
 Suzy is a funny, racy, slightly atavistic cross between a Texas Guinean and a contemporary folkie".
 (New York Magazine, 1977); "Norman writes the songs and the band mugs and clowns while performing them, but the focus is Suzy.
 With the voice and the generally cut floozy appearance of a fresh Janis Joplin, Suzy delivers an off-the-wall performance of jazzy-blues and barroom rag" (Billboard).
 At the height of Stormin Norman and Suzy's popularity, Norman's songwriting, stylistic eclecticism, and perceived anachronism was subject to withering criticism in the press, such as in the Rolling Stone review of Fantasy Rag; "Suzy Williams's natural echo calls up images of riverboats and cathouse pianos despite the thin recording.
 Unfortunately, Norman Zamcheck's voice calls up images of an account executive fulfilling his inner nature".

 Zamcheck's work with Real Stormin' Norman Band has been received more favorably in the press.
 His 2022 album was described as "contemporary jazz with rock and Latin" and "Frank Zappa meets the sounds of New Orleans".
 In particular, the band is noted for long form big band song-arrangements: "narratives, or short stories, rather than the traditional verse and chorus, in which jazz and big band sounds guide listeners through a story".